6. 1 on ground floor, 1 suitable for disabled.

-all year except Christmas, Jan/Feb, restaurant closed Sun eve, Mon.
+all year except Christmas, Jan (except New Year's Day), restaurant closed Sun eve, Mon.

-snug, library, bar, dining room, free Wi-Fi, patio (alfresco meals and drinks).
+snug, library, bar, breakfast room, free Wi-Fi in communal areas, large garden and patio (alfresco meals and drinks), wedding facilities, public areas wheelchair accessible.

 not under 5.